 You may have a fear of cancer recurrence.
 Visit your doctor every three months after the treatment ends.
 Do not skip follow-up visits.
 Your doctors will ask you about new symptoms.
 A physical examination and diagnostic tests may help to check recurrence.

 For the first year, the follow-up visits may be every three months.
 After the first year, follow-up visits might be every six months, and then at once a year after five years.

 Dealing with cancer is challenging.
 Ankr can help you find the best treatment and cut side effects by half!
-Sign up for free 30-day trial now (https://my.ankr.us/patientSignup) Ankr is the useful Cancer Platform in and around the USA.
+Sign up for a free 30-day trial now (https://my.ankr.us/patientSignup) Ankr is a useful Cancer Platform in and around the USA.
 It offers the best modern treatment for cancer.
-Hence, improving the quality and life expectancy of the cancer patients.
+Hence, improving the quality and life expectancy of cancer patients.